 - (CE28/TEL2): Ability to apply the techniques on which telematic networks, services and applications are based, such as management systems, signaling and switching, routing and routing, security (cryptographic protocols, tunneling, firewalls, charging mechanisms, authentication and content protection), traffic engineering (graph theory, queuing theory and teletraffic), pricing and reliability and quality of service, both in fixed, mobile, personal, local or long distance environments, with different bandwidths, including telephony and data.

-- (CE30/TEL4): Ability to describe, program, validate and optimize communication protocols and interfaces at the different levels of a network architecture.
+- (CE30/TEL4): Ability to describe, programme, validate and optimise communication protocols and interfaces at the different levels of a network architecture.

 - (CE31/TEL5): Ability to follow technological progress in transmission, switching and processing to improve telematic networks and services.